-IMPORTANT UPDATE: We understand that you may be hesitant to vote in person right now.
-If there is an upcoming primary or other election where you live, Science Rising encourages you to vote in person only if you can do so safely and in accordance with the guidance of experts at the Centers for Disease Control (CDC).
-Given that the situation around many elections is changing rapidly, please check here for the latest updates.
-Whether you vote in person, or by mail, we urge you to exercise your democratic right to vote.
+IMPORTANT UPDATE: If there is an upcoming primary or other election where you live, Science Rising encourages you to vote by mail if possible or in person if you can do so safely and in accordance with the guidance outlined at HealthyVoting.org.
+Given that the situation around many elections continues to change rapidly, please check here for the latest updates.

 You can vote in several different ways.
 Knowing your options— and which one works best for you— is crucial, especially given that your options may have changed due to the pandemic.

 Here we address some commonly asked questions and provide resources to help you complete this most essential step of democracy.